h4md153v63n/CTFs/01_HTB/17_FriendZone.md

 + Escalate privileges to get the root flag.

+## Privilege Escalation: from 'www-data' to 'root'
++ This step is similar with [Privilege Escalation: from 'friend' to 'root'](https://github.com/h4md153v63n/CTFs/blob/main/01_HTB/17_FriendZone.md#privilege-escalation-from-friend-to-root).
++ Continue directly with [root privilege escalation](https://github.com/h4md153v63n/CTFs/blob/main/01_HTB/17_FriendZone.md#privilege-escalation-from-friend-to-root) step.
++ It's up to you.

 ## Privilege Escalation: from 'www-data' to 'friend'
++ **Alternatively**, you can skip this step, and continue directly with root privilege escalation step [Privilege Escalation: from 'friend' to 'root'](https://github.com/h4md153v63n/CTFs/blob/main/01_HTB/17_FriendZone.md#privilege-escalation-from-friend-to-root).
+It's up to you.
 + Check the file **mysql_data.conf** in **/var/www** directory.
 + Try to login with su or ssh using discovered these credentials `friend`:`Agpyu12!0.213$`.
 ```